-- 5.1.1 With effect from 1 October 2003, primary (urban) co-operative bank have been prohibited to make, provide or renew either secured or unsecured loans and advances or any other financial accommodation to its directors or their relatives, and the firms / companies/ concerns in which they are interested.
+- 5.1.1 With effect from 1 October 2003, primary (urban) co-operative banks have been prohibited to make, provide or renew either secured or unsecured loans and advances or any other financial accommodation to its directors or their relatives, and the firms / companies / concerns in which they are interested.
 The existing advances may be allowed to continue up to the date when they are due.
-The advances should not be renewed or extended further. - 5.1.2 The following categories of director related loans are exempted from the purview of the above instructions. - (i) Regular employee-related loans to staff directors on the board of UCBs; - (ii) Normal loans as applicable to members to the directors on the boards of salary earners' co-operative banks and - (iii) Normal employee-related loans to managing directors of multi-state co-operative banks. - (iv) Loans to directors and their relatives against Fixed Deposits and Life Insurance policies standing in their own name. - 5.1.3 Banks are required to submit information pertaining to loans and advances granted to their directors and relatives for each quarter end (i.e. 31 March, 30 June, 30 September and 31 December) in the proforma given in Annex 1 & 2, to the concerned Regional Office of this Department within fifteen days from the close of the respective quarter. - 5.1.4 In the case of banks functioning under Administrator(s) / Person(s) in Charge, bank should submit the information in respect of loans and advances availed by Person(s) in Charge / Special Officers / Administrator(s) including their relatives.
+The advances should not be renewed or extended further. - 5.1.2 The following categories of director related loans are exempted from the purview of the above instructions. - (i) Regular employee-related loans to staff directors on the Board of UCBs; - (ii) Normal loans as applicable to members to the directors on the boards of salary earners' co-operative banks and - (iii) Normal employee-related loans to managing directors of multistate co-operative banks. - (iv) Loans to directors and their relatives against Fixed Deposits and Life Insurance policies standing in their own name. - 5.1.3 UCBs are required to submit information pertaining to loans and advances granted to their directors and relatives for each quarter end (i.e. 31 March, 30 June, 30 September and 31 December) in the proforma given in Annex 1, to the concerned Regional Office of this Department within fifteen days from the close of the respective quarter. - 5.1.4 In the case of banks functioning under Administrator(s) / Person(s) in Charge, bank should submit the information in respect of loans and advances availed by Person(s) in Charge / Special Officers / Administrator(s) including their relatives.

-5.2 Maximum Ceiling on Advances to Nominal Members
+Maximum Ceiling on Advances to Nominal Members

-Banks may sanction loans to nominal members for short/temporary period and for purchase of consumer durables, subject to the following ceiling:
+5.2 UCBs may sanction loans to nominal members for short / temporary period and for purchase of consumer durables, subject to the following ceiling:

-Banks Loan Amount Ceiling (i) with deposits upto Rs.
-50 crore Rs.
-50,000/- per borrower
+UCBs Ceiling of Loan Amount

+• • • ₹50,000/- per borrower

-Banks Loan Amount Ceiling (ii) with deposits above Rs.
-50 crore Rs.
-1,00,000/- per borrower
+(ii) with crores deposits s above ₹50 ₹1,00,000/- per borrower

-5.3 Advances against Fixed Deposit Receipts (FDRs) Issued by Other Banks
+Advances against Fixed Deposit Receipts (FDRs) Issued by Other Banks

-The banks should desist from sanctioning advances against FDRs / term deposits of other banks.
+5.3 The banks should desist from sanctioning advances against FDRs / term deposits of other banks.

-5.4 Bridge Loans/Interim Finance
+Bridge Loans / Interim Finance

-The primary (urban) co-operative banks, have been prohibited from entertaining any proposal for bridge loan / interim finance including that against capital / debentures issues and/or in the form of loans of a bridging nature, pending raising of long term funds from the market by way of capital, deposits etc. from all the categories of non-banking financial companies i.e. equipment leasing, hire-purchase, loan, investment and also residuary non-banking companies.
+5.4 The primary (urban) co-operative banks, have been prohibited from entertaining any proposal for bridge loan / interim finance including that against capital / debentures issues and / or in the form of loans of a bridging nature, pending raising of long term funds from the market by way of capital, deposits etc. from all the categories of non-banking financial companies i.e. equipment leasing, hire-purchase, loan, investment and also residuary non-banking companies.